In the rolling hills of the Western Highlands, Watertown is a north-western suburb of the city of Waterbury.

 Right on the opposite bank of the Naugatuck River from Watertown, Brass Works Brewing Company is a craft brewery drawing on more than 30 years of experience.

-Brothers Michael and David Ieronimo started in their mom’s kitchen as teenagers in the late-80s and finally transferred their garage-based hobby to a fully-fledged brewery in 2015.
-When we compiled this list in summer 2019 there were 16 draught beers at the taproom, including four IPAs, as well as a three saisons, two stouts, three porters, an English mild ale, a blonde ale and a German-style Märzenbier.
+Brothers Michael and David Ieronimo started in their mom’s kitchen as teenagers in the late-80s and finally transferred their garage-based hobby to a full-fledged brewery in 2015.

-The taproom is open Thursday through Sunday, and the outdoor terrace is visited by all kinds of food trucks serving burgers, pasta, grinders (subs) and sushi.
+The taproom is open Thursday through Sunday, and the outdoor terrace is visited by all kinds of food trucks.
+On the menu when I was there was BBQ, New England-style seafood, burgers, and pizza.

 9. Whitestone Cliffs Trail

-This looping Blue-Blazed trail was plotted by the Connecticut Forest and Park Association, and is named after the tall stone cliffs that seem to have a white tone when seen from Connecticut Route 8 and the Naugatuck River.
+This looping Blue-Blazed trail was plotted by the Connecticut Forest and Park Association.
+The Whitestone Cliffs Trail is named after the tall stone cliffs that seem to have a white tone when seen from Connecticut Route 8 and the Naugatuck River.

 10. Bantam Lake